KomodoPlatform/awesome-komodefi/README.md

 # Awesome AtomicDEX

-A curated list of [AtomicDEX](https://atomicdex.io/) projects and ressources.
+A curated list of [AtomicDEX](https://atomicdex.io/) projects and resources.

 If you want to contribute, please open a pull request.